 Even if you’re careful not to post about the accident on Facebook or Twitter, your presence on review sites like Yelp could be scrutinized by investigators.
 A review of a go-kart track a week after your wreck could cast doubt on the severity of your injuries, and reviews of a restaurant that mentions celebrating a friend’s birthday could be used as evidence that you’re not as emotionally impacted by your collision as you said you were.

 Legal Guidance for Accident Victims

 In short, anything you say or do online can and will be used against you after an accident.
 By avoiding posting in the weeks and months after a collision, you can avoid sabotaging your well-deserved settlement.
+Social media and a car accident shouldn’t mix.
 If you’re confused about your online presence and are eager to mitigate the damage done on social media, consider reaching out to an attorney for a consultation.
 Call Lawsuit Info Center at (877) 810-4067.
 We can help connect you with a local personal injury attorney and provide you with an idea of how much your claim could be worth.
 Check out our settlement calculator for a glimpse into what your settlement could total.